Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 #### User Goals

 The first-time user is looking for:
-- A web app that brings them closer to the everyday, almost invisible birds all around them.
+- A web app that brings them closer to everyday, almost invisible, birds.
-- A fun, relaxed community that's casual, not as encyclopedia-like as other bird spotting sites.
+- A fun, relaxed community that's more relaxed and fun than many birding sites.

 The returning user is looking for:
-- A community, where they can develop a new-found interest.
+- A community, with whom they can enjoy their new-found interest.
-- A user-profile that makes them feel recognised, and where they can revisit favorite photos.
+- A user-profile that makes them feel seen, and where they can revisit favorite photos.

 The frequent user is looking for:
 - A way to measure the popularity of their own photo uploads.